dynamic11/Banking-ML/README.md

 ## The MLP Model
 We are using a 3 layer MLP model using:
 * 18 neurons in input layer
-* 8 neurons in hidden layer (ReLU activation function)
+* 9 neurons in hidden layer (Sigmoid activation function)
 * 1 neuron in output layer

 We use the adam solver